 There are not always bruises or other signs of injury to the child’s head or body.
 If there are visible injuries they may be:

 Your doctor will ask about your child’s symptoms and medical history.
 A physical exam will be done.
+An eye exam may also be done.
 Your child may be referred to doctors who specialize in brain injuries.
 This may include a neurologist or neurosurgeon.

-The goal of immediate care is to halt any further brain damage and support the baby.
+The goal of immediate care is to stop any further brain damage and support the baby.
 Early intervention is treatment or therapy to help your baby's long term recovery.

 Your child's treatment plan will be based on the specific injuries your child has.
 Some steps for immediate care include: